-Elderberry (Sambucas nigra) contains flavonoids, including quercetin and anthocyanidins.
-It is most often used for influenza, the common cold, and general immune stimulation.
-It is noted for its cardiovascular, anti-inflammatory, and immune-stimulatory properties.
+Elderberry (Sambucas nigra) contains flavonoids, which are potent antioxidants that protect from toxins.
+These supplements are most often used for influenza, the common cold, and general immune stimulation.

-Elderberry tablets, capsules, syrups, and gummies are considered an herbal supplement and are therefore not FDA-approved.
+Elderberry tablets, capsules, syrups, and gummies are considered herbal supplements and are therefore not FDA-approved.
 The potency and purity of all herbal supplements are unknown.

-In a trial of 64 participants between the ages of 16 and 60 with flu symptoms (fever, headache, muscle aches, cough, mucus discharge, and nasal congestion) given an elderberry extract (ViraBloc®) of 175 mg in the form of a slow-dissolving lozenge given four times each day for two days or a placebo, there were significant differences for four out of six scores at 24 hours and all six at 48 hours.
+In a trial of 64 participants between the ages of 16 and 60 with flu symptoms (fever, headache, muscle aches, cough, mucus discharge, and nasal congestion), those given an elderberry extract (ViraBloc®) experienced significant improvement in four out of six symptom scores at 24 hours and in all six scores after 48 hours.

-In a study of 60 participants more than 18 years old with flu symptoms given Sambucol® 15 mL four times daily for five days or a placebo, there was no difference between symptom scores in the treatment and control groups at the onset of treatment.
-Symptom relief occurred significantly faster in the treatment group, achieved by day 3 or 4 of illness, vs. the control group that didn’t report symptom relief until day 7 or 8.
-Significantly less rescue-medication was needed in the treatment group.
+In another study of 60 adults with flu symptoms given Sambucol®, symptom relief occurred significantly faster in the treatment group, achieved by day 3 or 4 of illness, vs. the placebo group, which didn’t report symptom relief until day 7 or 8.
+The treatment group also needed significantly less rescue medication.
+Another small study utilizing Sambucol® demonstrated significantly shorter persistence of fever in the treatment group.

-Keep in mind that in the three studies discussed above, a total of 77 participants received the treatment, which means that no firm conclusions can be made about the effectiveness of treatment.
+Keep in mind that in the three studies discussed above, a total of 77 participants received the treatment, which means that we can’t make any firm conclusions about the effectiveness of treatment.
 These studies also relied on subjective reports of symptom severity.

-In a company-funded trial, 312 adults who took 600 mg of black elderberry each day for nine days before traveling by airplane and then took 900 mg a day for six to seven days during and after travel were no less likely to catch a cold than participants given a placebo.
-However, among those who got the cold, the placebo group participants have a significantly longer duration of cold episode days and a considerably higher average symptom score.
+In a company-funded trial, 312 adults were given 600 mg of black elderberry each day for nine days before traveling by airplane followed by 900 mg a day for seven days after travel.
+Those participants who received the treatment were no less likely to catch a cold than participants given a placebo.
+However, among those who got the cold, the placebo group participants had a significantly longer duration of cold episode days and a considerably higher average symptom score.

 Never consume the leaves, stems, unripe fruit, or uncooked fruit of the elderberry.
 No one on immunosuppressants should take elderberry products.

 No large randomized, controlled trials have evaluated the effectiveness of elderberry for the prevention or treatment of influenza or the common cold.
-In vitro and in small studies, elderberry appears to have some positive effects on various virus strains.
+In vitro and small studies indicate that it may have some positive effects on various virus strains.